molsonkiko/JsonToolsNppPlugin/docs/README.md

 ### Error form and status bar ###

 If you click "Yes", a docking form will open up at the bottom of the document.
 Each row in the document will correspond to a different syntax error.
+Clicking on or paging to a row in the error form with the arrow keys will move the caret to the location in the document where that error was found.
+You can seek the next syntax error with a description that starts with a letter by typing that letter while in the form.
+For example, typing `P` in the form might select the next `Python-style '#' comments are not part of any well-accepted JSON specification` error.

 In addition to this form, the document type status bar section will show how many errors were logged.

 ![Error form and description in status bar](/docs/error%20form%20and%20status%20bar%20section.PNG)